 Defense and prosecution lawyers later rested their cases after more than five weeks of evidence and 49 witnesses.
 The judge set closing arguments for Thursday.

-Murray denies involuntary manslaughter, or gross negligence, but could face up to four years in prison if convicted.
+Murray denies involuntary manslaughter, or gross negligence, in the case.
+He could face up to four years in prison if convicted.

-He was caring for Jackson when the 50-year-old pop star was found not breathing just a few weeks before a planned series of London comeback concerts.
-He was ruled to have died from an overdose of propofol, combined with sedatives.
+He was caring for Jackson at his Los Angeles mansion when the 50-year-old pop star was found not breathing just a few weeks before a planned series of London comeback concerts.
+The singer was later ruled to have died from an overdose of the powerful anesthetic propofol, combined with sedatives.

 Jurors have heard from more than half a dozen doctors, including one called by the defense, who said propofol is normally used to sedate patients for surgery and should not be given in a home setting where there is a lack of back-up personnel and medical equipment.